Jamaal Charles

 Charles began his career as a backup to halfback Larry Johnson, rushing only 67 times for 357 yards in his rookie season.
 His breakout season came the following year in 2009.
 In his second year, Charles rushed 190 times for 1,120 yards, despite only starting 10 games after Johnson was suspended.
 Shortly thereafter, Johnson was released, leaving Charles as Kansas City's starting halfback.
 Over the next several seasons he would make four Pro Bowls and two All-Pro teams, and would lead the league in rushing touchdowns in 2013.
 Charles later suffered injuries, which lead to him appearing in just five games in 2015 and 2016, and he was eventually released by the team.

-Charles then briefly played for the Denver Broncos and Jacksonville Jaguars.
-He is the all-time leader in yards per carry among players with at least 1,000 carries with 5.38 yards per carry.
+Charles then played a season for the Denver Broncos and had a 2-game stint for the Jacksonville Jaguars in 2018.
+He is the all-time leader in yards per carry among players with at least 1,000 carries with 5.4 yards per carry.

-Early years
+Early life

 Charles has reported being diagnosed with a learning disability as a child, having difficulty reading, and being mocked and teased.
 In 2015, he shared his experience including being invited to participate in the Special Olympics: "[...]
 I was afraid.
 I was lost.
 When I was a boy, I had trouble reading.
 I found out I had a learning disability.
 People made fun of me.
 They said I would never go anywhere.
 But I learned I can fly.
 When I was 10 years old, I had a chance to compete in the Special Olympics.
 That's right, the Special Olympics gave me my first chance to discover the talent I did not know that I had.
 When I competed in the Special Olympics, I found out just how fast I was.
 I stood high on the podium, getting the gold medal in track and field."

 Charles attended and played high school football for Memorial High School of Port Arthur, Texas.
 As a junior, he ran for 2,051 yards and 25 touchdowns while leading Memorial to the 5A Division II quarterfinals.
 He was named first-team all-state by the Texas Sports Writers Association and second-team all-state by the Associated Press.

 Charles followed up his stellar junior season by rushing for 2,056 yards and 25 touchdowns during his senior year with the Titans.
 The Associated Press named him to their first-team all-state squad and he was declared the Houston Chronicle area offensive MVP.
-Charles was also named to the 2005 Parade All-America Football Team and was the District 22-5A Player of the Year both his junior and senior year.
+Charles was also named to the 2005 Parade All-America Football Team and was the District 22-5A Player of the Year his senior year.
 Charles participated in the 2005 U.S. Army All-American Bowl.

 Charles is a two-time recipient of the Willie Ray Smith Award, which is given to the southeast Texas offensive MVP.